Ready to save? Here are the best deals of Prime Day 2022

 - Vega Sport Premium Protein Powder is vegan, gluten-free and currently available at over 50% off.

-- Save over $300 on this understated yet classy high-end watch from Seiko.
+- Save over $300 on this understated yet classy Seiko Men’s Japanese Watch.

 - If you need to issue orders and request healing from teammates but hate dealing with cables, the Corsair HS80 wireless gaming headset is available at a 30% discount.